steve-lorimer/cmake_test/README.md

 `foo` exists as a target in the makefiles. `make foo` builds all related targets.

-**Files:**

-- `scripts/module.sh`: script with creates the module target and adds a related target as a dependency

 ## Build settings

 Top level `CMakeLists.txt` includes `all.cmake`, which pulls in all the custom cmake scripts.